 If only the hot water is discolored, there’s a high possibility the issue is inside your water heater.

 You may also get foul-smelling water, which is more than likely because of mineral deposits.
 Standard service will assist in keeping them from building up and damaging the inside of your water heater.

 Tank vs. Tankless: What Water Heater is Right for You?

 When you determine it is time to upgrade, the question becomes tank vs. tankless.
 Here are some thoughts about the perks of tankless water heaters:

 - Tax rebate —Although the original cost is generally more costly, eligible tankless water heaters have a federal tax rebate of about $300.

 - Unlimited hot water—Tankless water heaters supply hot water that under no circumstances stops.

-- Efficiency —Tankless water heaters only heat the water you utilize.
+- Economical —Tankless water heaters only heat the water you utilize.
 This can save you up to 20% on your water heating fees.
 They also take up less floor space because they can be attached to walls, underneath cabinets or in closets.

-Call us at 519-804-1617 or contact us online to request a consultation immediately.
+Call us at 519-804-1617 or contact us online to ask for a consultation today.